Get The Help You Need (504) 586-5200

 November 20th, 2018

-By Zach Christiansen of The Bowling Christiansen Law Firm, A Professional Law Corporation on Tuesday, November 20, 2018.
+By Zach Christiansen of The Bowling Law Firm, A Professional Law Corporation on Tuesday, November 20, 2018.
 NEW ORLEANS, Louisiana.
 Whenever patients enter a healthcare setting, they run the risk of being exposed to infections and even to superbugs (antibiotic and drug-resistant bacteria).
 Hospitals have a responsibility to take steps to prevent the transmission of illness for people who are in these settings.
 According to the Centers for Disease Control, hospitals are advised to perform hand hygiene, to use personal protective equipment, and to prevent the spread of infections through catheters, needles, and ventilators.
 Hospitals must take steps to prevent infections during surgery and in injection sites.
-Long-term care facilities are also areas where the risk of infection can......
+Long-term care facilities are also areas where the risk of infection can be......

 read more